-By reading stories that discuss skin shades, cultures, clothes, and different foods from around the world, our little learners gain exposure to these topics.
+By reading stories that discuss skin shades, cultures, families, abilities, clothes, and different foods from around the world, our little learners gain exposure to these topics.
 In turn, they can embrace and accept these differences that make our world such an interesting and fun place to live.
 In this post, I have shared some of my favorites.
 I encourage you to select diverse books ALL YEAR LONG, for every theme you introduce to your little learners!

 This Post Contains Affiliate Links.